idaholab/moose/modules/doc/content/application_development/hypre.md

 ### Timing

 Before venturing futher, you will definitely want to turn on the performance log ("perf log").
-You do that by putting `print_perf_log = true` in the `[Outputs]` block in your input file.
+You do that by putting `perf_graph = true` in the `[Outputs]` block in your input file.
 At the end of the solve it will print out a table showing times.

 For preconditioning what you want to pay attention to is the `Total Time With Sub` column.
 The total time during the nonlinear solve is in the `solve()` row.
 Your objective should be to reduce that.  `solve()` is mainly a combination of three things: `compute_residual()`, `compute_jacobian()` and the preconditioner (with a little going to the linear/nonlinear solver in PETSc).